 The TBF2 website is delivered by Net-Build GmbH as service provider.
 They collect personal data of my customers during the normal server/computer operations.
 I am unfamiliar with what (personal) data are gathered by the service provider.
 But they are subject to strong german privacy laws ("Bundesdatenschutzgesetz") and since May 2018 the "General Data Protection Regulations" in the European Union and you should contact them if in doubt.
 I have lost access to the provided webserver protocols since the GDPR took place.
 These could be used to make statistical analysis of my visitors but nevertheless I had not been doing this for years.

 The TBF2 website itself does not collect any personal data with one exception.
+Please note that currently all website data is transferred unencrypted.
 It is possible to leave an e-mail address in the bug database ("tracker") with your request, if you want to be informed about new comments.
-The address will not be shared or displayed in the public and deleted when the request is closed ("Status: closed") or at least after sixty days.
+The address will not be shared or displayed to the public and deleted when the request is closed ("Status: closed") or at least after sixty days.
 Certainly you can demand to delete it at any time.

 If you send me an e-mail I will of course get one/your sender address.
 You may use a "disposable address", when you just want to send a comment, a feature request or similar and on not expect a reply.
 I will not share your address.
 All mails are fetched through a secured connection ("SSL/TLS") from my service provider and are stored in my long-term archive (unlimited time) for later reference on encrypted drives.
 Of course you can tell me to delete them at any time.
 Therefore every individual sender gets a delete code in my reply´s signature.